-The resident district, identified on the prior page, refers to the public school district in which the Academy physically resides.
-Similar to the composite district, this district is used as a comparison for student performance in various academic measures.
+On the make-up of the student body.
+This comparator is used as a benchmark for student performance in various academic the public school district in which the Academy physically measures, such as the M-STEP and SAT assessments.
+A list of resides.
+Similar to the composite district, this district is used districts that make up the composite district are presented in the as a comparison for student performance in various academic table to the right.